 Protection.

-Wear gloves to protect from skin irritations, cuts, and contaminants.
+Wear gloves to protect yourself from skin irritations, cuts, and contaminants.

 Bugs!
 Use insect repellant containing DEET to guard against ticks and stinging insects.
-If you’re allergic to certain insects, carry an EpiPen® or other epinephrine auto-injector on the job at all times.
+If you’re allergic to certain insects, always carry an EpiPen® or other epinephrine auto-injector on the job.
 Follow all instructions and warning labels when using chemicals and other products.

 Sun.
 Reduce the risk of sunburn and skin cancer by wearing long sleeves, a wide-brimmed hat, sunshades and sunscreen with an SPF of 15 or higher.